shayshayunc/VDD-Up-to-8k-resolution/README.md

 Shoutout to **Roshkins** for the original repo: https://github.com/roshkins/IddSampleDriver

-Shoutout to **Baloukj** for being the first to push the new Microsoft Driver public. https://github.com/baloukj/IddSampleDriver
+Shoutout to **Baloukj** for the 8-bit / 10-bit support.
+(Also, first to push the new Microsoft Driver public!) https://github.com/baloukj/IddSampleDriver

 Shoutout to **Anakngtokwa** for assisting with finding driver sources.